 So, I ended learning in a Citabria.
 I found an aerobatic instructor and we learned a lot together–off-field landings, emergency procedures, etc. Because my instructor was aerobatic, he’d put the aircraft in all sorts of extreme and unusual attitudes, and then say, “Ok, jason, you got the controls” and I’d have to get us out of this.
 We even did unusual attitudes when I could only look at the instruments.
 Imagine, opening your eyes, looking at 3 instruments trying to figure out what’s happening.
 Airspeed 150 knots (which is fast), altitude dropping quickly, turn indicator all the way to the left… ok, I’m in a spin to the left diving to the ground… throttle to neutral, left foot on the pedal to stop the spin, gently pull up.

 Well, my relationship with my instructor didn’t end well.
 We crashed March 8, 2008… the day before my birthday.
 Luckily, we both walked away alive, but I was left with a neck injury, which I will be managing for the rest of my life.
-You can read more about the accident and about my learnings soon.

 I kept flying after the accident.
 I was committed to getting my license.
 I earned my license and then started flying the spezio.
 I had some grand adventures in the Spezio, flew it Burning Man and took 25 people for rides, and then flew it to Colorado.
 But the story of the spezio ended in a sad way too.
 My mechanic lost control of the aircraft on the ground.
 I was there and had to run for my life to get out of the way.
 It was scary.
 The airplane was destroyed.
 Click to learn more about the spezio.